samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 {% include challenge.html content="Try to make use of the other options in the Change Pivot Node" %}

-If you are stuck in that challenge, go ahead and check the [Documentation for the node](https://animation-nodes-manual.readthedocs.io/en/latest/user_guide/nodes/matrix/change_matrix_pivot.html), It provide a comprehensive explanation for each of the options.
+If you are stuck in that challenge, go ahead and check the [Documentation for the node](https://animation-nodes-manual.readthedocs.io/en/latest/user_guide/nodes/matrix/change_matrix_pivot.html), It provides a comprehensive explanation for each of the options.

 # ID Keys

-Lets assume that I have an object and I wanted to move it, what should I do?
+Let's assume that I have an object and I wanted to move it, what should I do?
 One might be tempted to think that getting the location of the object through the *Matrix Input node* , multiplying it by a translation transformation matrix and using the *Matrix Output node* to output the new location would work.
-But this approach wont work, simply because at the next node execution, the new location will become the input location and the object will move forever and ever.
+But this approach won't work, simply because at the next node execution, the new location will become the input location and the object will move forever and ever.

 Animation Nodes handled this problem by introducing what is known as an ID key, and based on the documentation: